-- Order your free Campaign Pack – it contains posters and advice on holding your activity.
+- Order your free Activity Pack – it contains posters and advice on holding your activity.

 - Your vision – what impression do you want your HMD activity to leave with the people who attend?
 Is the tone of your HMD hopeful, reflective or a combination of both?
 Make sure you keep a record of your vision; it will help you stay focused if things get busy later on.
 Your vision will help you form your activity objectives.

 - Set your activity objectives – this will help you have a clear message through your activity and will enable you to evaluate your activity.

 - How much will it cost? – you may have a limited budget or even none, as is the case for many HMD activity organisers.
 You’ll find ideas for fundraising and stretching your funds in our budget section.